 The artist began her career by winning the top three vocal competitions in Australia in 2000: The Herald Sun Aria Competition, The Marianne Mathy Scholarship and The Metropolitan Opera Award.
 Another win followed at the 2001 Metropolitan Opera National Council Auditions and she was invited to join the Metropolitan Opera’s Lindemann Young Artist Development Program where she remained from 2001-2004.
-She made her Met debut as the First Handmaiden Sly with Placido Domingo and subsequently appeared as Miss Schlesen Satyagraha and Clorinda La Cenerentola (both recorded live for commercial DVD release), Masha Pique Dame, Frasquita Carmen, Elvira L’Italiana in Algeri, First Flower Maiden Parsifal (also at Salzburg Festival as part of the MET tour with James Levine), as well as covering many principal soprano roles.
+She made her Met debut as the First Handmaiden in Sly with Placido Domingo and subsequently appeared as Miss Schlesen in Satyagraha and Clorinda in La Cenerentola (both recorded live for commercial DVD release), Masha in Pique Dame, Frasquita in Carmen, Elvira in L’Italiana in Algeri, and First Flower Maiden in Parsifal (also at Salzburg Festival as part of the MET tour with James Levine), as well as covering many principal soprano roles.
 Her recent spur-of-the-moment appearance as Norina in place of an ailing colleague won her a Sirius Broadcast, a thunderous standing ovation, MET engagements for the future, and a permanent place in the hearts of the New York public.